otrv4/otrv4/otrv4.md

   Always send "\x20\x09\x20\x20\x09\x09\x09\x09"
   "\x20\x09\x20\x09\x20\x09\x20\x20",
   followed by one or more of:
+    "\x20\x20\x09\x09\x20\x20\x09\x09"
+  to indicate a willingness to use OTR version 3 with Bob
+    "\x20\x20\x09\x09\x20\x09\x20\x20"
-    "\x20\x20\x09\x09\x20\x20\x09\x09" to indicate a willingness to use OTR version 3 with Bob "\x20\x20\x09\x09\x20\x09\x20\x20" to indicate a willingness to use OTR version 4 with Bob
+  to indicate a willingness to use OTR version 4 with Bob
 ```

 If Bob is willing to use OTR with Alice, with the protocol version that Alice
-has offered, he should start the AKE.
-On the other hand, if Alice receives a
+has offered, he should start the AKE or DAKE.
+On the other hand, if Alice
-plaintext message from Bob (rather than an initiation of the AKE), she should
+receives a plaintext message from Bob (rather than an initiation of the AKE or
-stop sending him a whitespace tag.
+DAKE), she should stop sending him a whitespace tag.

 #### Receiving plaintext without the whitespace tag